 PRO TIP: Advertisements where more than 20% of the ad photo contains writing will be denied.
 Try to keep your ad as photo focused as possible.
 Save the words for the message itself.

 Remember, the point of your ad is to generate traffic and attention, not to spam people.
 A term that I like to reference is “ad camouflage” which is when your ad should look like a regular post so that your target audience is more likely to click it.

 It’s finally time to launch your campaign!
 After your ad has been approved, you can officially launch the campaign and once it’s launched, your ads will automatically post at your designated campaign start date and time.

-Step 7: Continue to manage and measure your results
+Step 7: Continue to manage and measure results

 One of the best ways to launch and manage your campaigns and results is through HubSpot’s Ads add-on.
-Currently the add-on tool is in Beta and right now there’s no way to build out an entire paid social media campaign directly from the tool.
+Right now there’s no way to build out an entire paid social media campaign directly from the tool.
 However, the add-on is fantastic since it pulls in all paid campaign metrics in one place once it’s set it up.

 Now there’s no more guessing the impact of your online ads or trying to figure out which ads performed best with this tool.
 The Ads add-on goes beyond the clicks and cost-per-click metrics to show you exactly how many leads and sales resulted from your paid social campaign.
 When paired with the HubSpot CRM, the deals tool calculates how much money you’ll be making from your ads too.

 Once your campaign is live and has started, it’s important to consistently check in every few days.
 You want to respond to people who may comment on your post!
 You may also find that a certain ad is out performing another or you want to adjust the original bid price to bid higher or lower.
 This is where the extra funds that you set aside at step 1 will come handy.
 After your campaign ends, I recommend creating a report detailing your end results as well as all of the previous steps above, in case you decide to run a similar campaign.